 Selecting a new wedge or set of wedges?
 We’re here to help with a guide to the best wedges 2018 has to offer, plus advice on getting the right loft and bounce

-But before you get to that stage, you must first choose a model, so here is our guide to 10 of the best wedges 2018 has to offer….
+But before you get to that stage, you must first choose a model, so here is our guide to some of the best wedges 2018 has to offer….

 Titleist Vokey SM7

 GM Says: SM7 builds on the progressive Centre of Gravity (CG) design of SM6 to provide more consistent spin, distance control and versatility as well as improved feel.
 A new D Grind has also been added to join the F, S, M, K, and L Grinds, allowing golfers of all skill levels to be precisely fit for their swing type, shot-making style and course conditions.
 There are now 23 loft, bounce and grind combinations in total.
 An additional Spin Milled cutting process for plated wedges has resulted in a more precise cut by finish and 100rpm more spin.
 They come in Tour Chrome, Brushed Steel and Jet Black finishes.

 GM Says: Cleveland say the CBX wedge is more forgiving than a blade-style wedge thanks to its cavity back design, while maintaining short game versatility.
 It features the same Rotex Face seen on the Cleveland RTX 3 wedge that helps produce more spin for enhanced greenside control.
 A Dual-V Sole Grind and progressively wider sole from heel to toe aids forgiveness through the turf and on bunker shots turf.
 Feel Balancing Technology, where the CG is positioned closer to the centre of the clubface, improves feel, clubhead stability and distance control.

 Callaway Mack Daddy 4